Luis Estéfano

 As AI capabilities continue to evolve and become more accessible, it's essential to choose the right solution for each scenario.
 Not every process requires advanced AI—sometimes, the most efficient and cost-effective approach is to use traditional automated workflows.
 These workflows can operate at high speed, deliver consistent results, and reduce unnecessary complexity, helping organizations avoid resource waste while maintaining performance and reliability.

 Choosing the right workflow model in ServiceNow isn’t just about technology—it’s about matching the right tool to the right problem.
-Traditional workflows offer structure, Assistive AI brings efficiency, and Agentic AI delivers adaptability and intelligence.
+Traditional workflows offer structure, Assistive AI brings efficiency, Hybrid approaches combine reliability with intelligence, and Agentic AI delivers full adaptability and autonomy.

-As ServiceNow continues to integrate AI deeper into its platform, understanding these distinctions will be key to delivering scalable, intelligent, and user-centric solutions.
+As ServiceNow continues to integrate AI deeper into its platform, understanding these distinctions—and knowing when to blend them—will be key to delivering scalable, intelligent, and user-centric solutions.

 We hope this article has been useful.
 If it truly addressed your needs, please consider marking it as helpful.
 If not, we’d greatly appreciate your feedback so we can improve and better support our community.
 Feel free to reach out with any questions.